Those moments compound.

 You still spike.

 Because your nervous system isn’t responding to skill deficiency.
 It’s responding to perceived status threat.
-At some point in your life, being watched became coded as risk.
+Somewhere along the way, being watched started to feel like risk.

 Humiliation.